 Please note that you do not normally need permission to cut down or do work to trees that are less than 75mm in diameter (measured 1.5m above ground).
 Shrub species are also exempt.

-Further advice is available in the Trees section of the website as well as the relevant application forms.
+Further advice is available in the Trees section of the website.